 By the end of the course, the Counselor, Marriage and Family Therapist, Social Worker or Psychologist will be able to:

--Name three steps for minimizing resistance to the therapeutic directive.
+-Name three steps for minimizing resistance to treatment.

--Name three image techniques to help self-critical clients become more receptive to constructive criticism.
+-Identify three techniques to help clients accept constructive criticism.

 -Explain what do self-critics require from others.